dkvz/dorade-noframework-blog/README.md

 I'm a weird person.

-The site populates its dynamic content using calls to this other project: [dorade-blog-engine](https://github.com/dkvz/dorade-blog-engine) which was whipped up very quickly so please don't look at the code there.
+The site populates its dynamic content using calls to this other project: [DoradeBlogEngineSpring](https://github.com/dkvz/DoradeBlogEngineSpring) which was whipped up very quickly so please don't look at the code there.

+In the history of backends used for these projects we also have a discontinued [Play framework](https://github.com/dkvz/dorade-blog-engine) app.

 ## Pre-requisites
 * NodeJS version 6+